 What Are Gamma Brain Waves?

-Gamma brain waves are a frequency pattern of normal brain activity that measures between 25 and 100 Hz, with around 40 Hz being typical in humans.
+As mentioned, the frequency of gamma waves measures between 38 and 80 Hz, with around 40 Hz being typical in humans.

-Don’t confuse gamma brain waves with gamma rays… If you’re picturing a lab experiment gone bad – as in the Incredible Hulk – rest assured, gamma rays and gamma brain waves are NOT the same thing.
+Don’t confuse gamma brain waves with gamma rays.
+If you’re picturing a lab experiment gone bad (as in The Incredible Hulk), rest assured, gamma rays and gamma brain waves are not the same things.